 The BicyclingPlus Research Collaborative conducts applied research on travel by bike, e-bike, e-kick-scooter, skateboard, e-skateboard, and other similar travel modes.

 The need for understanding the role of bicycle travel and other small vehicles is growing.
 A rise in adoption of bicycling and the proliferation of micromobility service companies (e.g. Lime, JUMP, Bird, Spin, etc.) both indicate a travel future where these vehicles play an important role in every day transportation.

 As our name implies, we are collaborative by nature working with researchers from a variety of universities and centers and partnering with government agencies and private industry.
 The collaborative is an affiliated research center of the Institute of Transportation Studies at UC Davis (ITS-Davis).

-Bikes are a common and normal part of life in Davis, and both the city and UC Davis have implemented numerous programs and policies that encourage and celebrate bicycling.
-Davis is thus a living laboratory for research on bicycling as a mode of transportation.
+Davis, California leads the nation in bicycling as a mode of transportation with a higher share of workers commuting by bicycle than any other city in the United States.
+Bikes are a common and normal part of life in Davis, and both the city and the University of California, Davis have implemented numerous programs and policies that encourage and celebrate bicycling.
+Davis is thus a living laboratory for research on bicycling and emerging small vehicle mobility.